DoBonora/polyfy/README.md

 This tool was developed during the Masters course *Hardware Design* at the *Johannes Kepler University*.
 It implements the basic method of circuit verification by means of *Symbolic Computer Algebra* (SCA).
-The interested reader is encouraged to study the relevant literature(**TODO**) for more details.
+The interested reader is encouraged to study the [relevant literature](http://www.informatik.uni-bremen.de/agra/sca-verification/index.html) for more details.
 This implementation doesn't apply any advanced techniques necessary to verify complicated multiplier circuits.